marcelm/cutadapt/doc/guide.rst

 .. note::

-    Previous Cutadapt versions (up to 1.18) had a “legacy mode” in which the read-modifying options such as ``-q`` would only apply to the forward/R1 reads.
+    Previous Cutadapt versions (up to 1.18) had a “legacy mode” that was activated under certain conditions and in which the read-modifying options such as ``-q`` would only apply to the forward/R1 reads.
     This mode no longer exists.

 .. _multiple-adapters: